allanchegek/ICS3203-CAT2-Assembly-Allan-Karanja-127476/task2/readme.md

 ---

 ## **How the Program Works**
-1. The program initializes an integer array in memory.
+1. This program accepts an array of 5 single-digit integers from the user,
-2. Loops through the array to print its elements.
-3. Reverses the array in-place using two-pointer swapping:
+2. It reverses the array in place using two-pointer logic, and outputs the reversed array.
-   - The first pointer starts at the beginning of the array.
-   - The second pointer starts at the end and decrements.
-4. Displays the reversed array to the user.

 ---